I wish they would have just sent me the $9.50

 Donald Trump pulled out all the stops courting coal miners in West Virginia Thursday night, but he told them to skip voting in the primary.

 “Now what I want you to do is save your vote,” Trump told the crowd in Charleston, West Virginia.
-“You know, you don’t have to vote . . .
+“You know, you don’t . . .